lharris421/man-avg-cov/README.md

 These can be adjusted in `config.yaml`.

 1. The number of iterations in the original manuscript is 1000 for each simulation, but leaving this at 100 will greatly reduce computational costs.
 2. Running the desparsified lasso is slow in general and applying it to the Scheetz2006 dataset takes hours.
 The default here is to not produce these results.
-If you do wish to, you will also need the version of `hdi` that was updated for this manuscript which can be found here: https://github.com/lharris421/hdi
+If you do wish to, you will also need the version of `hdi` that was updated for this manuscript which can be found here: https://github.com/lharris421/hdi (see above)